asynts/learn-zig/notes/0001_small-questions.md

 -   Is there anything like `@must` to unwrap an error or panic?
     I suspect that `orelse unreachable` is meant for that?
     Does that provide a proper error trace?

--   What does `union(enum)` do?
-    Does this allow me to drop the redundant enums?

 -   How to register the tests in multiple or all files.
     Currently, I need to do something like this: